Convert a NumPy array to LaTeX

 dvioptions=['-D', f'{str(fontsize)}'])

-Other automated matrices
+Other types of automated matrices

 Matrices with numbered elements